OpenEvalProject/evals/manuscripts/elife-50601/v2/manuscript.md

 ## Abstract

 The basolateral amygdala (BLA) plays a vital role in associating sensory stimuli with salient valence information.
 Excitatory principal neurons (PNs) undergo plastic changes to encode this association; however, local BLA inhibitory interneurons (INs) gate PN plasticity via feedforward inhibition (FFI).
-Despite literature implicating parvalbumin expressing (PV + ) INs in FFI in cortex and hippocampus, prior anatomical experiments in BLA implicate somatostatin expressing (Sst + ) INs.
+Despite literature implicating parvalbumin expressing (PV+) INs in FFI in cortex and hippocampus, prior anatomical experiments in BLA implicate somatostatin expressing (Sst+) INs.
 The lateral entorhinal cortex (LEC) projects to BLA where it drives FFI.
 In the present study, we explored the role of interneurons in this circuit.
-Using mice, we combined patch clamp electrophysiology, chemogenetics, unsupervised cluster analysis, and predictive modeling and found that a previously unreported subpopulation of fast-spiking Sst + INs mediate LEC→BLA FFI.
+Using mice, we combined patch clamp electrophysiology, chemogenetics, unsupervised cluster analysis, and predictive modeling and found that a previously unreported subpopulation of fast-spiking Sst+ INs mediate LEC→BLA FFI.

 ## Introduction